quickey/quickey/README.md

 Pull requests are welcome.
 For major changes, please [open an issue](https://github.com/quickey/quickey/issues/new/choose) first to discuss what you would like to change.

+This project is built as monorepo.
+In the packages folder you can find all it's packages.
+For more information about monorepos, checkout [Lerna](https://github.com/lerna/lerna/blob/master/README.md) docs.

 Please make sure to update tests as appropriate.

 ## License